 The rubber adhesive also sticks better to rough surfaces like wood, vinyl, and canvas.
 There are a lot of varieties of each of these substrates, so the rubber adhesive may bond better to some than others.
-In most cases though, the rubber adhesive will bond better to these substrates than the acrylic adhesive.
+In short, the rubber adhesive will bond better to these substrates than the acrylic adhesive.

 These PSAs are not designed to stick well to fabrics and clothing.
 We have some customers who use them in this way, but it is to make stitching them in place an easier task, not to form a permanent or semi-permanent bond to the fabric.
 For fabrics, it's best to find a product with an adhesive specifically for that purpose or to attach the hook and loop by some other means like sewing or applying a contact cement or some other adhesive manually.

-Beyond the substrates and tackiness of these adhesives, there are other factors to consider.
-The biggest one, after whether or not the adhesive will stick to the surface in the first place, is operating temperature range.
+Temperature RangeBesides the substrate and tackiness, there are other factors to consider.
+The biggest one is operating temperature range.
 The operating temperature range for each adhesive can vary based on manufacturer, so we'll provide the operating temperature range for our DuraGrip Brand for this example.
 The rubber adhesive has an operating temperature range of -40F to 190F.
 Other rubber adhesives may only be good up to 120F, which is not ideal for certain climates or applications.
 The acrylic adhesive has an operating temperature range of -40F to 240F.

 What this means is that if you are in a very hot and arid climate, the acrylic adhesive will give you the better performance of the two if you foresee temperatures approaching 200F.
 One good example of such an application is in automotive industries where the interior of cars can get well into the high 100s.